hinczhang/GraduteThesis_Master/Papers/README.md

 ### Remark
 Some contradictions: Young et al. (2016) point out that AR is not yet able to overcome cognitive burden occurring during a simulation on driving with an automobile.
 However, Radu et al. (2014) supports that AR contributes to concentration.
 ## A Review on Mixed Reality: Current Trends, Challenges and Prospects
+### Detail
-### Detail: [A Review on Mixed Reality: Current Trends, Challenges and Prospects](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/A%20Review%20on%20Mixed%20Reality%20Current%20Trends%2C%20Challenges%20and%20Prospects.pdf), 《Applied Sciences》, 2020, SCI 4, JCR Q2, IF 2.838
+[A Review on Mixed Reality: Current Trends, Challenges and Prospects](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/A%20Review%20on%20Mixed%20Reality%20Current%20Trends%2C%20Challenges%20and%20Prospects.pdf), 《Applied Sciences》, 2020, SCI 4, JCR Q2, IF 2.838
 ### Introduction
 Raise a general framework for MR development.
 Define MR functions: compared with AR, it could interact with the real objects
 ### Methods